The rainy season in Thailand starts from the middle of May and continues until the middle of October, when rain becomes less frequent.

 10. Spare a Thought for the Animals

 Many street dogs and feral cats struggle during the rainy season.
-Their normal environment is disrupted; sleeping spots are wet and uninhabitable and food in short supply due to less people traffic and floor food washed away by the rain.
+Their normal environment is disrupted: sleeping spots are wet and uninhabitable and food is in short supply due to it being washed away by the rain.